bmdavis419/health-agent-demo/README.md

 - health-agent: an agentuity agent
 - health-app: a sveltekit project which will call and use the agent

-I want to keep evolving this project over time as things get added, will add feedback to `FEEDBACK.md`
+I want to keep evolving this project over time as things get added.
+Will sent feedback in the discord.